SMUsamaShah/SMUsamaShah.github.io/cv/index.md

 Hobbies and Interests
 ---------------------

-I like exploring things and I learn how things work by experimenting :).
-I am very good with new software and tools and know about many and use them in work.
-I read news on new and upcoming IT technologies, about AI and robotics, recreational mathematics and science.
+I like exploring things and how do they work.
+When working in a technology, I like to learn things related to it.
+I am a knowledge seeker and I work hard to solve problems and like doing experiments.
+I am very good with new software and tools and use many in work.
+I read news on new and upcoming IT technologies, about AI and robotics, recreational mathematics, science and love pc games and sketching.